Lost Traffic Ticket in North DakotaPage OverviewSUMMARY: How to Find Lost North Dakota Traffic Ticket Information

-To retrieve your lost traffic ticket information, you will need to contact the ND court that was listed on your lost citation.
+To find your lost traffic ticket information for your moving violation, you will need to contact the ND court that was listed on your traffic citation.
 This requires determining where you were ticketed.
 If you can't pinpoint an exact town, determine the county.

 Knowing the citing law enforcement agency will help.
 In North Dakota, traffic tickets issued by the Highway Patrol or Sheriff Department are filed with the district court from the county in which you were ticketed.
 Traffic tickets issued by local police officers are handled by the municipal court of that specific city or town.
 If you were ticketed near a North Dakota municipality, but can't recall the citing law enforcement agency, you may have to make two calls (county court and the municipality court) before finding the correct presiding court.

-Because you only have 14 days from the date on your ticket to enter a plea, you must act fast.
-The court will not accept "I lost my traffic ticket" as an excuse for entering a late ticket plea.
+Because you only have 14 days from the date on your lost ticket to enter a plea for your traffic violation, you must act fast.
+The court will not accept not being able to find ticket information as an excuse for entering a late ticket plea.

-After you find your lost traffic ticket information, you have two plea options in North Dakota:
+After you find the traffic violation information you need, you have two plea options to your citation in North Dakota: